liyinhgqw/HAcid/README.md

 * Unbounded number of operations per transaction
 * Unbounded number of tables and rows that a single transaction can span
 * Client-side transaction management algorithms (no server-side changes)

+## Be careful
+* It harms performance, whenever you don't need it, don't use it.
+* When creating `HAcidTable`, the original table is modified, only latest version of each cell is reserved.

 ## Authors
 * The original work is done by [Andre Medeiros](https://github.com/staltz)